Client Guide: Font Licensing

 Top tips

-Font licensing is a complex business, so I’ve skimmed over some of the detail here.
+Font licensing is a complex business, so I’ve skimmed over some of the details here.
 But here’s a couple of tips to bear in mind:

 Speak to your designer